 - Address any missed items with your team

 i.
-Check your risks report to make sure there are no unresolved risks.
+Check your risks report for unresolved risks

-Like changes and issues, risks are also something that arises and is logged as you progress through the lifecycle of a project.
+Like changes and issues, risks are also something that arise and are logged as you progress through the life cycle of a project.
 And, like the above two items, project closure is a time to go over risk reports and make sure nothing was forgotten about or skipped over.

 - Pull together risk report(s)